On the structure of dg categories of relative singularities

 In particular, the following square is cartesian in $\dgcatm$

-\end{prop} We now give definitions for the relevant dg-categories of singularities.
-The reader should be aware that there are plenty of this objects that one can consider, and we will define some of them later on.
+\end{prop} We now give definitions for the relevant dg categories of singularities.
+The reader should be aware that there are plenty of these objects that one can consider, and we will define some of them later on.
 The following category, known as \ital{category of absolute singularities}, first appeared in \cite{orl04}.
-The following is a dg-enhancement of the original definition, as it appears in \cite{brtv}. \begin{defn} Let $Z$ be a derived scheme of finite type over $S$ whose structure sheaf is cohomologically bounded.
-The \ital{dg-category of absolute singularities of $Z$} is the dg-quotient (in $\dgcatm$)
+The following is a dg enhancement of the original definition, as it appears in \cite{brtv}. \begin{defn} Let $Z$ be a derived scheme of finite type over $S$ whose structure sheaf is cohomologically bounded.
+The \ital{dg category of absolute singularities of $Z$} is the dg quotient (in $\dgcatm$)

-\end{defn} \begin{rmk} Notice that the finiteness hypothesis on $Z$ in \textbf{Definition} (\ref{absolute sing}) are absolutely indispensable, as otherwise $\perf{Z}$ may not contained in $\cohb{Z}$. \end{rmk} \begin{rmk} It is well known that, for an \ital{underived} (Noetherian) scheme $Z$, the dg-category $\sing{Z}$ is zero if and only if the scheme is regular.
+\end{defn} \begin{rmk} Notice that the finiteness hypothesis on $Z$ in Definition \ref{absolute sing} is absolutely indispensable, as otherwise $\perf{Z}$ may not contained in $\cohb{Z}$. \end{rmk} \begin{rmk} It is well known that, for an \ital{underived} (Noetherian) scheme $Z$, the dg category $\sing{Z}$ is zero if and only if the scheme is regular.
 On the other hand, when we allow $Z$ to be a derived scheme, $\sing{Z}$ may be non trivial even if the underlying scheme is regular.
 For example, consider $Z=Spec(A\otimes^{\mathbb{L}}_{A[T]}A)$. \end{rmk}

-Following \cite{brtv} we next consider the dg-category of singularity associated to an $n$-dimesional LG-model. \begin{defn} Let $(X,\underline{f})\in \lgm{n}$.
-The \ital{dg-category of singularities of $(X,\underline{f})$} is the following fiber in $\dgcatm$
+Following \cite{brtv} we next consider the dg category of singularities associated to an $n$-dimesional LG-model. \begin{defn} Let $(X,\underline{f})\in \lgm{n}$.
+The \ital{dg category of singularities of $(X,\underline{f})$} is the following fiber in $\dgcatm$